2009 New York Yankees season: World Series

 The Yankees beat the Philadelphia Phillies in the 2009 World Series, 4 games to 2.
 The Phillies were playing for their second consecutive World Series title and 3rd overall, while the Yankees won their first title since 2000, and 27th overall.
 The two teams' previous postseason meeting came in the 1950 World Series, with the Yankees sweeping the Phillies.
 After Jimmy Rollins predicted that the Phillies would win the series in five games or "six if they were nice", the Yankees went on to win the series in six.

-Cliff Lee shut down the Yankees in a complete game 6–1 victory for the Phillies in Game 1, but the Yankees responded in Game 2 with a 3–1 win.
+Cliff Lee shut down the Yankees in a complete game 6–1 victory for the Phillies in Game 1.
+The Yankees responded in Game 2 with a 3–1 win.
 Mark Teixeira and Hideki Matsui homered off Pedro Martínez, and A. J. Burnett pitched 7 great innings.

-The Yankees won Game 3 behind 6 gritty innings from Andy Pettitte, coupled with the first instant replay-overturned home run in World Series history by Alex Rodriguez and homers from Nick Swisher and Matsui.
+The Yankees won Game 3 behind 6 innings from Andy Pettitte, coupled with the first instant replay-overturned home run in World Series history by Alex Rodriguez and homers from Nick Swisher and Matsui.

 In Game 4, the Yankees carried a 4–3 lead into the 8th inning.
 But with two out and no one on, Pedro Feliz lined a solo home run to left off Joba Chamberlain on a 3–2 pitch to tie the game.
-However, in the top of the 9th, Johnny Damon grinded out a 9 pitch at bat with two outs off Phillies closer Brad Lidge, lining a single to left center field.
+However, in the top of the 9th, Johnny Damon grinded out a nine pitch at-bat with two outs off Phillies closer Brad Lidge, lining a single to left center field.
 Damon then stole second base, and with the infield overshift on with Teixeira batting, Damon alertly stole an unoccupied third base.
 After Teixeira was hit by a pitch, Alex Rodriguez lined a double down the left field line to give the Yankees a 5–4 lead.
 Jorge Posada added two insurance runs thereafter, and Mariano Rivera pitched a perfect 9th to put the Yankees one win away from winning the series.
+The Yankees also lost Melky Cabrera for the remainder of the series, after he injured his hamstring running out a grounder in the sixth inning.